v8/v8.dev/src/docs/slack-tracking.md

  - prototype_validity cell: 0x47f0232d <Cell value= 1>
  - instance descriptors (own) #0: 0x28c02135 <DescriptorArray[0]>
  - transitions #1: 0x46f0735d <Map(HOLEY_ELEMENTS)>
-     0x28c046f9: [String] in ReadOnlySpace: #name: (transition to (const data field, attrs: [WEC]) @ Any) -> 0x46f0735d <Map(HOLEY_ELEMENTS)>
+     0x28c046f9: [String] in ReadOnlySpace: #name:
+         (transition to (const data field, attrs: [WEC]) @ Any) -> 0x46f0735d <Map(HOLEY_ELEMENTS)>
  - prototype: 0x5cc09c7d <Object map = 0x46f07335>
  - constructor: 0x21e92561 <JSFunction Peak (sfi = 0x21e92495)>
  - dependent code: 0x28c0212d <Other heap object (WEAK_FIXED_ARRAY_TYPE)>
  - construction counter: 5
 ```

-See how the construction counter is decremented to 5.
-The initial map, also called the root map, has no back pointer.
-If you'd like to find the initial map from the two property map we showed above, you can follow it's back pointer with the help of `%DebugPrintPtr()` until you reach a map with `undefined` in the back pointer slot.
+See how the construction counter is decremented to 5?
+The **initial map** has no back pointer.
+If you'd like to find the **initial map** from the two property map we showed above, you can follow it's back pointer with the help of `%DebugPrintPtr()` until you reach a map with `undefined` in the back pointer slot.
 That will be this map above.

-A tree grows from the root map, with a branch for each property added from that point.
+Now, a map tree grows from the initial map, with a branch for each property added from that point.
 The current structure looks like this:

 <figure>
   <img src="/_img/docs/slack-tracking/root-map-1.svg" loading="lazy">